Projects

 Current projects include:

-- Inclusive social play technologies for autistic and neurotypical children
+- Inclusive social play technologies for neurodiverse and neurotypical children

 - Inclusive education technologies for blind and sighted children